Maanume/intro-dh-Maanume/grantworkshop.md

 (1) Formulate the humanities question(s) guiding the project.

+How did WWII and the Blitz change how Britons understood and experienced London?

 (2) Provide a one-paragraph abstract written for a nonspecialist audience, clearly explaining the project’s principal activities and its expected results.

+  At the beginning of WWII, Britain and specifically London experienced great destruction and damage from German bombers in a in a lasting event known as the Blitz.
+From September 1940 to May 1941, Britain was under constant threat from German air fleets.
+I hope to research and create a project detailing how the events of the Blitz changed how Britons engaged with the city of London and how the damage and destruction redefined the space.
+I hope to see how the Blitz affected the understanding London in a way that is different from the period before the war.
+The methods used will be ArchGIS
 The characterstics of a strong abstract:

 - explains the humanities question(s) guiding the project